OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 Explore this documentation to learn more about developing, testing, and publishing Office Add-ins.

 > [!TIP]
-> For any type of add-in that you build, you'll use information in the [Office Add-ins guidance](general-guidance.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).
+> For any add-in that you build, you'll use information in the [General guidance](general-guidance.md) section of this documentation, along with information in the host-specific section that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).
 >
 > ![An image that shows the table of contents](../images/top-level-toc.png)